5argon/Minefield/README.md

     - Then make a variant of that big prefab that set inactive the right side character selector, then put that variant in a new scene called `SinglePlayerCharacterSelect`.
 This way, you are still using prefabs to compose your game in a way that it is maintainable.
 (Changes on either one should reflect to the other)
     - And also each scene is still a test unit according to the guidelines.
 In some case it may be better that you could explicitly say in the test that you want to test the single player one or two players one by scene name.
     - One other benefit is that at design time you could quickly switch between 2 variants and visually see the design, because `static` way only works at runtime. `static` is still needed for further adjusting details of the scene in dynamic way, such as unlocked characters.

+With this design, you could eliminate the kind of test that start from the beginning of your game and go in multiple steps in order to arrive at the destination scene and do things.
+Because you fear if doing so would have any side effects that is different from just testing the scene individually or not.

+Limiting the side-effect to `static`, you can test in each scene, and just 1 level of that scene's transition to the other scene.
+For example if you have a scene A -> B -> C, you don't have a test that starts at A and try to go to C. Just A -> B, then B -> C.

 ### Keeping game's navigation in check